WegenerSteven/Web-Dev/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 These tools allow developers to create fast, secure and scalable websites by generating static HTML file from template or components.
 Example of these tools is:
 ### Hugo -
 this tool is fast and flexible static site written in Go.
 Known for it's Speed and ease of use, making it a popular choice.
+## Containerization tools
+containerization enables developers packages and dependencies to isolated environment known as containers. example of containers is *Docker*
+### Docker
+Docker allows developers automate deployment of applications inside a lightweight portable containers. through these containers developers can easily collaborate and use dependencies specified within the deveolopment framework.